 - The Collective Mind — how systems think through us

-- Beyond Scrum — why adaptation alone isn’t enough
+- Beyond Scrum — why adaptation alone is not enough

 - Beyond PMBOK — evolving beyond predict-and-control